hw2-archive/upt/README.md

 * you can keep .git folder when not in **--production mode.** This allow you to work with your repository.

+NOTE: you **MUST** know that after an update/install --force the .git folder will be **replaced with new one** from the repository.
+If you want avoid it atm, you need to add ".git" entry in
+"keep" upt.json array ( read below )
 ______

 * you can use the special character "%" for dependencies name to use original package name as directory